fts4vmc/FTS4VMC/README.md

 ## Usage ##

-**WARNING**: Currently it is used the flask web server to deploy the application and it should be used only on localhost, this deployment option is available for Linux and Mac.
+**WARNING**: Currently it is used the flask web server to deploy the application and it should be used only on localhost.

 Launch app on Flask web server on Linux and Mac:
 ```bash